EliNichols6/MyChatGPT/README.md

 7. Create a `conversations.db` file in the root directory - this will store user conversations

+### Implementing Access to Server URL from Any Location
+* For first time use, follow the steps found in this video [here](https://www.youtube.com/watch?v=z5XiVh6v4uI&ab_channel=VincentStevenson).
+Written steps can be found in the description below the video.
+Note Ubuntu is being used as the OS, so be aware of the difference in syntax if Linux is being used instead.

 8. Run the Python server:

     ```bash